Has there ever been a more appropriate time to press the accelerator?

 Complete a 12-month marketing plan: market research your competitors—critique your current products and services.
 Establish improvements to enhance your competitiveness.
 Create action points to prioritise marketing activities.

 Session 9: Key performance indicators (KPIs)

 Identify what the key drivers are for your business.
 Establish the base levels for your improvement targets.
 Analyse and set goals to enhance profitability.
 Monitor and maintain accountability within your company.
 Resign poor performance to history.

 Session 10: GA Programme Review

 The Growth Accelerator programme provides absolute clarity of financials, operations, systems, processes, marketing, sales and the overall goals of the business going forward.
 Very often, the utilisation of this programme has been in distressed situations where a company has either reached a problematic period, stagnation or lack of direction.
-With the current status quo providing more uncertainly than many of us have experienced, the certainty provided by Growth Accelerator is a confidence boost and a designation of a clear path forwards while still being flexible and adaptable with the current economic situation.
+With the current status quo providing more uncertainly than many of us have experienced, the certainty provided by Growth Accelerator is a confidence boost and a designation of a clear path forwards while still being flexible and adaptable to the current economic situation.

-If you would like to discover more, I offer an introductory consultation with no obligation other than a few hours of your time.
+If you would like to discover more, I offer an introductory business consultation with no obligation other than a few hours of your time.